nauam/Courses/docs/administration/security/authentication.md

 #### Hot Reloading the `realm.properties` file

-If you want your changes to the `realm.properties` file to be picked up without having to restart QW Control change the module specified in the JAAS config file from `org.eclipse.jetty.jaas.spi.PropertyFileLoginModule` to `org.qwcontrol.jaas.jetty.ReloadablePropertyFileLoginModule`
+If you want your changes to the `realm.properties` file to be picked up without having to restart Rundeck change the module specified in the JAAS config file from `org.eclipse.jetty.jaas.spi.PropertyFileLoginModule` to `org.rundeck.jaas.jetty.ReloadablePropertyFileLoginModule`

 The refresh interval for checking the file is 5 seconds.
 This is not configurable.